spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-merchant-abstract-product.md

 ---
-title: Creating merchant abstract products
+title: Creating a merchant abstract product
 last_updated: Jun 30, 2021
 description: This document describes how to create merchant abstract products in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This document describes how to create merchant abstract products.
+This document describes how to create a merchant abstract product.

 ## Prerequisites